pinguhit/DAW-GESTURE-CONTROL/README.md

-# DAW-GESTURE-CONTROL
+# 🎛️ DAW-GESTURE-CONTROL

-## SUMMARY
+## 📌 SUMMARY
-DAW-Gesture-Control is a vision-based system that allows musicians to control a DAW using hand gestures instead of physical MIDI controllers
+DAW-Gesture-Control is a vision-based system that allows musicians to control a DAW using hand gestures instead of physical MIDI controllers.

+---

-## DATASET
+## 📂 DATASET
-Collected images of hand gestures specifically - two,four,closed,open hand,closed hand,nothing dataset.
+Collected images of hand gestures specifically:
-Two - hand displaying two
+- **Two** – hand displaying two
-Four - hand displaying four
+- **Four** – hand displaying four
-Closed - closed hand
+- **Closed** – closed hand
-Open - open hand
+- **Open** – open hand
-Noting - dataset containing gestures that are flagged as nothing by the CNN
+- **Nothing** – dataset containing gestures that are flagged as nothing by the CNN

+---

-## HARDWARE REQUIRED
+## 🧰 HARDWARE REQUIRED
+- A laptop
+- An instrument
+- An interface
-A laptop, an instrument, an interface, a working camera.
+- A working camera

+---

-## PIPELINE
+## 🔁 PIPELINE

-# CAMERA
+### CAMERA
 A camera source is required to capture the frames.

-# MEDIAPIPE
+### MEDIAPIPE
-Mediapipe extracts a hand crop of the image along with the landmarks.
+MediaPipe extracts a hand crop of the image along with the landmarks.

-# INTENT-CONTROL CNN
+### INTENT-CONTROL CNN
-The cnn decides whether the gesture being performed by the musician is intentional or not.
-If it's intentional, then send the hand landmarks to a decision tree for gesture recognition.
+The CNN decides whether the gesture being performed by the musician is intentional or not.
+If it's intentional, the hand landmarks are sent to a decision tree for gesture recognition.

-# DECISION TREE
+### DECISION TREE
 The decision tree decides what type of gesture it is.

-# GEOMETRICAL DECISIONS
+### GEOMETRICAL DECISIONS
-For the gestures of one and three, I am using geometry(hand landmarks from mediapipe) of the hand and a series of if-else conditions concerning the pip joint of the hand to identify the gesture and provide a secondary confidence measure of existing gesture.
+For the gestures of one and three, geometry (hand landmarks from MediaPipe) and a series of if-else conditions concerning the PIP joint of the hand are used to identify the gesture and provide a secondary confidence measure of the existing gesture.

-# MIDI OUTPUT
+### MIDI OUTPUT
-The program generates midi output which is sent to a fake MIDI port generated with the help of loopMIDI.
+The program generates MIDI output which is sent to a fake MIDI port generated with the help of **loopMIDI**.
 The loopMIDI port then sends the output to the DAW just like a MIDI controller would.

+---

-## ADVANTAGES
+## ✅ ADVANTAGES

-# IMPROVED WORFLOW
+### IMPROVED WORKFLOW
-With gestures, recording at home, switches patches,etc become a lot quicker.
+With gestures, recording at home and switching patches become a lot quicker.

-# FLEXIBILITY
+### FLEXIBILITY
-The gestures can be mapped to whatever you want as it essentially functions like a MIDI controller with gestures instead.
+The gestures can be mapped to whatever you want, as it essentially functions like a MIDI controller using gestures.

-# NO HARDWARE
+### NO HARDWARE
-This project, if refined could potentially replace a pedal for live performances and all it needs is a camera, laptop and interface.
+This project, if refined, could potentially replace a pedal for live performances and only requires a camera, laptop, and interface.

+---

-## LIMITATIONS AND FURTHER SCOPE
+## ⚠️ LIMITATIONS AND FURTHER SCOPE

-# FPS
+### FPS
-Fps struggles as there's 4 levels of processing.
+FPS struggles as there are four levels of processing.

-# LIMITED GESTURES
+### LIMITED GESTURES
-Currently there's only 5 gestures, as the open hand gesture is used for activating the gesture control system.
+Currently there are only five gestures, as the open hand gesture is used for activating the gesture control system.
 For more gestures, a larger dataset is required.
-Furthermore, instead of just static gestures, dynamic gestures can also be added for increasing volume, panning, faders,etc.
+Furthermore, instead of just static gestures, dynamic gestures can also be added for increasing volume, panning, faders, etc.

+---

-## APPLICATIONS
+## 🎵 APPLICATIONS
-The project can be used in a studio or live environment for musicians to record, switch patches, and work with a daw with using hand gestures.
-Rather than continuosly pressing the record button while getting the perfect take, using hand gestures improve workflow.
+The project can be used in a studio or live environment for musicians to record, switch patches, and work with a DAW using hand gestures.
+Rather than continuously pressing the record button while getting the perfect take, using hand gestures improves workflow.